jes/scamp-cpu/doc/SYSCALLS.md

 Return a random integer.
 Input on serial ports permutes the state of the RNG, so if you try to use the RNG before any input is observed, it won't be very random.

+### 0xfee9: blkread(blknum)

+    Return: pointer to block content
+    Implemented: no
+    Errors: n/a

+Read a block (256 words) from disk and return a pointer to its contents.
+Blocks 0-63 are reserved for storing the kernel.
+Blocks 64-79 are the free space bitmap.
+Blocks 80+ are disk contents.

+### 0xfee8: blkwrite(blknum, data)

+    Return: 0
+    Implemented: no
+    Errors: n/a

+Write a block (256 words) to disk.
+Use carefully.
+Blocks 0-63 are reserved for storing the kernel.
+Blocks 64-79 are the free space bitmap.
+Blocks 80+ are disk contents.

 ## Errors

 Errors are generally returned from system calls as `-ERR`, with the following meanings: